AmineCherif8/nasa-api/README.md

 ```

 You can now head to `http://localhost:3003/api` and see your API Swagger docs.
 The example rovers API is located at the `http://localhost:3003/api/v1/rovers/Curiosity/sol/3000/camera/mast` endpoint.

-> The sample JWT above does not have a expiry, remember to use valid JWT and enforce the required claims in production

 ## 2. Project structure